MLHale/nebraska-gencyber-modules/containers/README.md

 ```
 Look at the different sizes of the images as well.

-> Observation: Docker images are much smaller than typical Virtual Machines, whicj are usually a few hundred MB.
+> Observation: Docker images are much smaller than typical Virtual Machines, which are usually a few hundred MB.

 ## Running your first container